AidaDSP/AIDA-X/README.md

 AIDA-X comes built-in with a single Amp Model and Cabinet IR.
 Click on the related filename to open a file browser and load a different file.
 The little icon on the left side allows to turn on/off the Amp Model and Cabinet IR.
+Both wav and flac audio formats are supported for IR files.

 <img height="91" alt="image" src="https://raw.githubusercontent.com/AidaDSP/AIDA-X/main/docs/Screenshot-files.png">